grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Hemi's voice came over the PA.
 "Everyone be ready to toss lines.
 Gregory, get the cargo hatch buttoned up, and let me know when you are ready.
 Owen, come up to the control room."

-"I hope we didn't fuckin' forget anything."
-Bastian said.
+"I hope we didn't fuckin' forget anything," Bastian said.

 "I'd rather leave some stuff behind than be sucked onto a fuckin' slip when whoever fired that torpedo arrives here," said Percy.

 Gregory's voice came over the ship PA.
 "Hemi, the cargo hatch is sealed and flooded.
 You can let go the docking clamps whenever you're ready.
-Cassandra and I will head towards the sonar compartment."
+Cassandra and I are headed towards the sonar compartment."

 Percy could hear Hemi's voice take on a soft professional tone as he got on the ship-to-ship radio and notified the docking control office they intended to depart.

 A minute later Owen appeared.
 He took a rag from a hook on the wall and wiped his hands that were blackened with grease.

 Percy motioned him up the ladder.
 "I think Hemi wants you in one of the control seats.
-We gotta get the fuck outta here.
-Is Chips ready to go down there?"
+We gotta get outta here.
+Is Chips ready to go in the engine room?"

-"Well, she's got all the fuckin' compressed air lines off one of the diesels to check and clean 'em."
-He answered her as they were both climbing into the control room.
-"She's not going to be thrilled about finishing that job up while the boat is moving.
+"Well, she's got all the compressed air lines off one of the diesels to check and clean 'em," he answered her as they were both climbing into the control room, "she's not going to be thrilled about finishing that job up while the boat is moving.
 And she cursed Hemi up and down the meridian for requesting me up here."

-[//]: # (The compressed-air lines are used to turn the diesels over when starting the engines.)
+[//]: # (Referring to the compressed-air lines are used to turn the diesels over when starting the engines.)

 "That's a minor job, she can handle it on her own.
-And we'll be running on batteries for quite a while, so she can take her time getting that diesel to start again."
+And we'll be running on batteries for quite a while, so she can take her time getting that diesel ready to start again."

-"Owen, I need you up here in the throttle seat."
-Hemi said when they were standing in the control room.
+"Owen, I need you up here in the throttle seat," Hemi said when they were standing in the control room.

 Gregory arrived a few moments later and Hemi gestured him into the other control seat.

 "No problem with the dock crew getting the hatch sealed?"
 Hemi asked Gregory.

 "Well, after that explosion sound, the whole dock went a little crazy.
-I think a lot of submariners took that as a sign to leave.
+I think, like us, a lot of submariners have taken that as a signal to leave.
 But for a couple of coins I got that messenger kid to seal up the dock side hatch and flood it for us.

-"Nice work," said Hemi.
+"Excellent," said Hemi.

 Percy looked down through the hatch to the sonar compartment and saw Cassandra standing quietly off to the side.
 Captain Percy leaned down and motioned to the second sonar operator's seat and the spare headset.
 "Sit over there Cassandra.
 Put that headset on, and start to familiarize yourself with the sonar rig."

 Cassandra moved to sit down next to Bastian without a word.

 It was time for Captain Percy to get her boat out from under the docking bay.
-"So we're ready to fuckin' go, right?"
-She asked Hemi.
+"So we're ready to fuckin' go, right?" she asked Hemi.

-"Correct."
-Replied Hemi.
-"I have been keeping the tanks trimmed with just a bit of positive buoyancy while we have been docked to keep us pressed firmly up against the mating collar of the slip.
-So we will have to take on some water after we release."
+"Correct," Hemi replied, "I have been keeping the tanks trimmed with just a bit of positive buoyancy while we have been docked to keep us pressed firmly up against the mating collar of the slip, so we will have to take on some water after we release."

 Percy nodded.
 It was a standard maneuver for a docking situation like this one.
-"OK, let go the fuckin' docking clamps."
+"OK, let go the docking clamps."

 Hemi picked up the ship-to-ship mic and told the docking control office they were leaving.
-He did not wait for them to reply before reaching over and flipping the switch that operated the powerful electro-magnets in the docking clamps.
+He did not wait for them to reply before reaching over and flipping the switch that operated the electro-magnets in the docking clamps.
 The clamps reversed with a loud clunk that echoed up the length of the _Prospect's_ hull.

-"I am going to open the main ballast vent valves."
-Hemi warned the control room.
-He stepped up to the tank trim control panel, and flipped the switches for the main ballast valves.
+"I am going to open the main ballast vent valves," Hemi warned the other crew members with him in the control room.
+He stepped up to the tank trim control panel, and rolled open each of the wheels controlling the ballast valves.

 There was a hiss of air escaping from the boat and the _Prospect_ fell slowly downwards under their feet.

 "We are off the docking slip.
 Put us in reverse and back us away from the dock.
-No reason to risk hitting the sail trying to swim under the dock tube."
-Hemi said to no one in particular, but since Owen was sitting at the throttle controls, the implication of who was responsible for this maneuver was clear.
+No reason to risk hitting the sail trying to swim under the dock tube," Hemi said to no one in particular.
+But since Owen was sitting at the throttle controls, the implication of who was responsible for this maneuver was clear.

 Owen pulled the throttle controls backwards, and they felt a small acceleration towards the rear.

 "Control room!"
 Bastian shouted up from the sonar station.
 "There's fucking boats everywhere in the fucking water!
 Seems like no one wants to be hanging around this fucking shithole anymore.
 You're going to have to move slowly to get out of here without fucking hitting one of them."

-"The last thing any of them want is to move slowly and cautiously right now, of course."
-Percy said to Hemi as he hung on to the leather strap over her captain's station.
+"The last thing any of them want is to move slowly and cautiously right now, of course," Percy said to Hemi as he hung on to the leather strap over the captain's station.

-"That might be exactly what whoever fired that torpedo was thinking."
-Put in Gregory.
+"That might be exactly what whoever fired that torpedo was thinking," put in Gregory.
 "Scare all the fuckin' rats away and take the cheese for themselves."

 [//]: # (### They escape under the pursuing sub)